 Semester Courses Year-long Courses

 Attendance Semester Average Attendance Final Average

-No absences 70 - 79 No Absences 70 - 79
+1 absence 70 - 79 1-2 absences 70 - 79

-1 absence 80 - 89 1-2 absences 80 - 89
+2 absence 80 - 89 3-4 absences 80 - 89

-2 absences 90 - 100 3-4 absences 90 - 100
+3 absences 90 - 100 5-6 absences 90 - 100

 All absences will be counted except for those that are school-related such as athletic, band, and choir contests or trips.
 It is the student's responsibility to provide documentation of any school-related absence.
 Students who receive an out-of-school suspension at any time during the year will NOT be exempt from any exam.
 Students who owe fees or fines will NOT be exempt from any exam.